extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 ### It feels like the analogue synth can do lots of stuff that isn't well documented.

 Well, that's not a question.
-But it _is_ a fair statement at the moment---although fleshing out the analogue synth docs is high on the priority list.
+But it _is_ a fair statement at the moment---fleshing out the analogue synth docs is high on the priority list.

 If you don't mind doing a bit of code spelunking, then here are the best places to see the full range of configuration options for the analogue synth: